v1.0.5 macOS release iOS in App Store review AGPL-3.0

 The list of vendors it actually understands.

-Eleven providers ship with real usage data today.
-Eight more are detected at install but don't expose data — so we show "Installed / Not installed" and stop there.
+23 providers ship with real usage data today.
+8 more are detected at install but don't expose data — so we show "Installed / Not installed" and stop there.

 Selected · see Providers for the full matrix